Re-elect Linda Cook, Regional Councillor Ward 2

 Community

-Focusing on community means addressing affordability, diversity, dignity, inclusion, women’s issues and building a resilient community – all as part of a purpose-led community.
+Focusing on community means addressing affordability, liveability, diversity, dignity, inclusion, women’s issues and building a resilient community – all as part of a purpose-led community.

 Community also means focusing on the local issues of the Ward, such as crime, combatting speeding on neighbourhood streets, and looking into initiatives for traffic calming.
+Linda has developed relationship with OPG to foster a relationship to address the needs of Ward 2.

 Infrastructure and Responsible Growth

 Growth and infrastructure are synonymous.
 As Pickering grows, so too should our recreation spaces, access to services and cultural development.
 We need a vision that includes less commuting, less gridlock, more sustainable growth with thoughtful density and consciousness to do the right things for the next generation.
-We have a small window to deal with the out of control high density condo developments planned for the Kingston Rd.
-(Hwy 2) corridor (Rougemount to Brock Rd).

 Meet Linda